 Located in the Alberta Heartland region, the client’s goal is to use its patented technology to convert bitumen, heavy oil or vacuum tower residuals into marine fuel that complies with the International Maritime Organization and Enhanced Capital Allowances standards.

 In 2019, Vista also completed FEED for the next phase of the project, an expanded 10,000 BPD commercial facility.
 The client plans to one day expand its use of the technology to full scale.

 A key success factor for any new technology is the project team’s ability to efficiently and continuously optimize designs.
 Affordable adaptability is critical to the technology development process.
-These requirements made Vista’s modernized project execution systems and leading use of intelligent, data-centric engineering a perfect fit for the client.
+These requirements made Vista’s modernized project execution systems and leading use of intelligent, A data-centric outlook is a core concept in digital project execution architecture where data is viewed as the most important and perpetual ... engineering a perfect fit for the client.